 - dead bug

 All these exercises do for rectus abdominis is strain it in static to hold your body.
-Unfortunately, static poses do little for building muscles.
 How to differentiate what exercises target abs instead of hip flexors?
 Remember that you are looking for exercises where your ribcage moves closer and farther from the hips.
 This is the golden rule.